 OMG has been developing standards for nearly 30 years and has an international suite of standards to manage and share data in the finance industry.
 These standards, which are developed by companies in the finance industry and vendors around the world, reduce the risk of new technology, preserve the value of legacy systems, and reduce time to market and integration costs.

 Finance Domain Task Force (FDTF)

-The OMG Finance Domain Task Force (Finance DTF) was established to help the market understand that data is a business asset.
+FINANCE Sector DOMAIN TASK FORCE (FSDTF) The OMG Financial Sector Domain Task Force (Finance DTF) was established to help the market understand that data is a business asset.
 It promotes the notion that data and its semantics (business meaning, context and rules) is the DNA of financial services.
 It is not just the money but the information about money that is equally critical to manage.
-The Finance DFT develops innovative strategies, best practices and standards that help transform financial data into smart data of higher business value.
+The Financial Sector DFT develops innovative strategies, best practices and standards that help transform financial data into smart data of higher business value.

 Financial Industry Business Ontology® (FIBO®)

 A joint effort by OMG and Enterprise Data Management (EDM) Council, FIBO®* is an industry initiative to define financial industry terms, definitions and synonyms using semantic web principles such as RDF/OWL and widely adopted OMG modeling standards such as UML®.
 FIBO will contribute to transparency in the global financial system, aid industry firms in providing a cost-effective means for integrating disparate technical systems and message formats, and aid in regulatory reporting by providing clear and unambiguous meaning of data from authoritative sources.